 Single-Salary Basis

 All salaries for certified personnel shall be based on a single-salary schedule providing, at minimum, for the number of working days required by law.

+An administrator, as defined in KRS 161.720, shall not receive a percentage pay increase greater than the percentage pay increase provided to classroom teachers, unless the pay increase is:

+In conjunction with a professional advancement that imposes a significant change in job duties and responsibilities; or

+The result of local board action to uniformly increase the pay associated with a specific job category.

+If requested by the Board, the Commissioner of Education may grant a waiver in accordance with KRS 156.161.

 Although a school may submit a request for an increment for an extended employment position, extra service, or related adjustments, the Board must set increments in pay for positions requiring services beyond those normally expected of other positions if the duties rendered extend beyond the regular school day or require extended days.